chatixia blog

 IPCJSON lines over Unix socketBridge between sidecar and Python agent

-This lesson focuses on the first: the signaling protocol.
-It is the smallest and most critical of the three.
-Without it, no two peers can ever establish a direct connection.
+This lesson focuses on the signaling protocol — the smallest and most critical of the three.
+Without it, no two peers can establish a direct connection.

-JSON over WebSocket gives us exactly what we need: persistent connections, low overhead, human-readable messages for debugging, and the ability to add new message types without changing infrastructure.
+JSON over WebSocket was chosen because signaling involves fewer than 10 high-importance messages per connection setup.
+It provides persistent connections, low overhead, human-readable messages for debugging, and the ability to add new message types without infrastructure changes.
+The SDP payloads are already text, so binary encoding saves almost nothing.

 The SignalingMessage Struct

-The signaling protocol is built on a single message type with four fields.
-Here is the definition from sidecar/src/protocol.rs:
+The signaling protocol is built on a single message type with four fields (sidecar/src/protocol.rs):

 #[derive(Debug, Serialize, Deserialize, Clone)]